From Research to Practice

 For information and guidance on how to make your article more discoverable, visit our Gateway page on: How to Help Readers Find Your Article Online.

-1. Advances in Developing Human Resources (ADHR) adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+1. Advances in Developing Human Resources (ADHR) adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 3. All papers submitted to ADHR are subject to peer review by members of the journal’s Editorial Board or by other scholars in the field of HRD.